-Stored Procedures are pre-compile objects which are compiled for first time and its compiled format is saved which executes (compiled code) whenever it is called.
-But Function is compiled and executed every time when it is called.
-For more about stored procedure and function refer the articles Different types of Stored Procedure and Different types of Function.
+Stored Procedures are pre-compiled objects which are compiled for the first time and its compiled format is saved, which executes (compiled code) whenever it is called.
+For more about stored procedure, please refer the article Different types of Stored Procedure.